 \section{Conclusions}

-The possibility of describing the dynamics of linear Maxwell theory in terms of the non-linear Born-Infeld theory is certainly an unexpected result.
-As it was proved in \cite{novello et al}, the price to pay is to introduce a curved geometry which has only electromagnetic character.
-In the present work we try to go one step ahead by generalizing this equivalence in the presence of matter.
-The geometry in the $\hat{Q}$ representation is associated to all bodies, charged or not.
-This implies several conditions that we explore here only in the case in which the field is very far from its maximum $\beta.$ The most unexpected result is the appearance of a magnetic moment for the neutrino.
-The comparison of our approach to the observational results indicates that our theory is not in contradiction with observation.
-This model should be further investigated and the case of very high electromagnetic fields examined.
-We will come back to this elsewhere.
+The possibility of describing the dynamics of a nonlinear Born-Infeld theory in terms of the linear Maxwell theory is certainly an unexpected result.
+As demonstrated along the text, the price to pay is to introduce a curved geometry which has only an electromagnetic character.
+In the present work, we tried to go ahead by generalizing this equivalence between dynamics in the presence of matter.
+This is achieved by the application of the minimal coupling principle of any kind of matter (charged or not) with the geometry $\hat e_{\mu\nu}.$ This implies several consequences that we have explored only in the weak field regime, i.e., very far from the critical field $\beta$.
+The most important outcome is the contribution to the anomalous magnetic moment of leptons and, particularly, for neutrinos.
+The comparison of our approach to the experimental data indicates that our theory is not in contradiction with observations.
+This model should thus be further investigated and the case of high electromagnetic fields should be examined in more details.
+We will come back to these questions elsewhere.